anttipham/Recommender-Systems/assignment4/README.md

 We use this explanation engine for genres that are not the most common in the group recommendations.

-This explanation engine contains error checking, user genre analysis, group genre analysis, and general genre analysis.
+This explanation engine is specialized in genre analyses and contains error checking, user genre analysis, group genre analysis, and general genre analysis.

 Answers for group granularity case: